Six Month Warranty Policy

 We want to make sure our customers get their money's worth.
 That's why we offer a FULL SIX MONTH WARRANTY* on each and every part we sell on ChuckandEddies.com.

 If a part you purchase from us on the ChuckandEddies.com website fails within the first six months of ownership, we will provide a replacement (if available) or full refund of the purchase price AND shipping fees.
 We will sometimes ask for verification of the defect from the mechanic who installed the part and in some cases we will ask for a photo of the failed part.
-Once we have some sort of documentation that the part is bad, we will issue the replacement or refund right away.
+Once we have documentation that the part is bad, we will issue the replacement or refund right away.

 Warranty period begins on the day you purchase the part.
 Customers should report any issues to Service@ChuckandEddies.com.
 Please include your name, order number and a brief description of the problem.
 A ChuckandEddies.com representative will respond within 24 hours (usually much sooner).